Thanks for visiting and welcome.

 African greys have their own unique needs that need to be considered, and since they are fairly uncommon pets, information about them is not that readily available.
 You are not as likely to have a neighbor or friends with whom you can exchange information and experiences about African grey parrots as you are for cats or dogs, for example.

-While Corrie and I are by no means model parrot owners, Kokkie is certainly a reasonably content and happy bird.
+While we are by no means model parrot owners, Kokkie is certainly a reasonably content and happy bird.
 After many years of keeping an African grey we have accumulated knowledge and experience that prospective as well as existing owners of these birds could find useful.

 Since I don’t like the idea that many of these amazingly intelligent and sociable creatures get neglected just because the ownership experience is not what was expected, I hope that by putting this information out there it will help you to decide whether an African grey parrot is the right kind of pet for you.